arnabmunshi/tailwindcss-cli/README.md

   ],
   ```
 - create a input css file called `tailwind.css` or whatever you wish
-- pase the line of code into it
+- paste the line of code into it
   ```css
   @tailwind base;
   @tailwind components;